emberjs/website/source/blog/2018-11-30-the-emberjs-times-issue-75.md

 <!--alex ignore period-->
 The RFC (Request For Comments) about the [RFC Process](https://github.com/emberjs/rfcs/pull/300) itself is in its **final comment period**!

 The current RFC process is great but has a few quirks.
 For example, there are different processes for [emberjs/rfcs](https://github.com/emberjs/rfcs) and [ember-cli/rfcs](https://github.com/ember-cli/rfcs).
-If you haven't taken a look yet; this RFC proposes joining together all RFC processes, requiring a [Core team](https://emberjs.com/team/) champion for RFCs that are accepted and more.
+If you haven't taken a look yet; this RFC proposes joining together all RFC processes, requiring a [core team](https://emberjs.com/team/) champion for RFCs that are accepted and more.
 Check it out and join the [discussion](https://github.com/emberjs/rfcs/pull/300)!

 ---